 Most law offices are surprised to learn that having a live professional to remotely answer calls on demand is more than just affordable, but it actually pays for itself many times over.
-It’s one of those things you’ll wonder how you ever got along without and in some cases can cost as little as $29 a month.
-Answering services provide and efficient way for attorneys to promptly and professionally handle all incoming calls, and they usually present a cost savings to most law offices compared to full time receptionists.
-These services can range in price, however, based on a variety of factors.
+It’s one of those things you’ll wonder how you ever got along without and in some cases can cost as little as $39 a month.

 This quick guide will help you understand the cost drivers for attorney answering services, allowing you to select and pay for the services that are most cost effective for your law firm.

 The amount of time your virtual receptionist needs to spend on the phone is the primary factor determining cost for your legal answering service.
 The longer your calls take, the more you can expect to pay.
 Like many phone plans, most inbound call answering services charge flat monthly fees for a certain number of minutes spent on the phone, with additional charges for going over your monthly limit.
 Plans that charge solely by the minute may also be available, though there is frequently a monthly service fee as well; though these plans are usually only advantageous for very low usage rates.
 To collect basic information a call should only last between 45 seconds to a minute, thus the cost will generally range between $0.79 – $1.40 per call.
 Longer calls requiring more information to be collected of given can run upwards of $1.50 -$1.90 per call.